-If their pressure is elevated we then take the time to take two additional measurements and waiting some minutes between the times.
+If their pressure is elevated, we then take the time to take two additional measurements and wait some minutes between the times.

 Body composition is defined as the proportion of fat and fat free tissues of the body.
 This is also called our percent body fat.
 There is a strong relationship between both obesity and increases in the risk for chronic diseases.

 We measure the height of someone by having their shoes off and asking them to stand straight up with their heels together and head level.
 They will take a deep breath and hold it while looking ahead.